 Medical Tourism in Costa Rica

-Costa Rica is one of the top ten countries in the world for medical tourism and it’s something people from all around the world come to Costa Rica for.
+Costa Rica is one of the top ten countries in the world for medical tourism.
 Get dental implants and recover on a beautiful beach.
 Replace your knee and rehabilitate in the mountains overlooking the valley.
+Sounds nice right?

 Due to the high quality of Costa Rica’s health professionals, lower cost of care and shorter wait times, medical tourism is booming.
-Seeing the doctor in Costa Rica as a foreigner is not an uncommon thing, in fact this is one of the reasons why so many retired North Americans move to Costa Rica, to take advantage of their excellent health care system.
+Seeing the doctor in Costa Rica as a foreigner is not an uncommon thing.
+In fact, this is one of the reasons why so many retired USA/Canadians move to Costa Rica, to take advantage of their excellent health care system as the USA is too expensive and Canada takes too long.

 Misconceptions about Medical Tourism in Costa Rica